dhasani23/MyProjects/PrivacyResearch/README.md

-Python web crawler used to extract data from www.doctorslounge.com, such as category, subcategory, url, title, time, content, and author of ≈ 74,000 posts.
+Python web crawler used to extract data from https://www.doctorslounge.com/forums/, such as the category, subcategory, url, title, time, content, and author of ≈ 74,000 posts about many different medical topics.